M.S. in Exercise Physiology

 Undergraduate courses recommended for the Master’s in Exercise Physiology program are:

-- Upload a Statement of Purpose outlining your career goals.
+• Upload a Statement of Purpose outlining your research interests and career goals.
 We want to know how your background and prior training make you the right candidate and why Florida State University is a good fit for you.
-If interested in research, we strongly encourage applicants to familiarize themselves with the research interests of the NIP faculty.
+Please indicate up to three FSU faculty members with whom you would like to work and why.
+We strongly encourage applicants to familiarize themselves with the research interests of the HNFS faculty.

-- Enter contact information for two recommenders.
-The system will directly contact your recommender and provide them with a link to upload their letter.
+• Submit contact information for two recommenders.
+The recommenders should be professionals you have worked with who are familiar with your academic performance and can speak directly about your qualification for this degree.
+Please list a work/business email address for each recommender.
 Academic recommendations are preferred, but relevant professional recommendations will be accepted.
-The recommenders should be professionals you have worked for who are familiar with your academic performance and can speak directly about your qualification for this degree.
-No personal recommendations or letters from peers will be accepted as satisfying the minimum of two required recommenders.
+No personal recommendations or letters from peers will be accepted.

-- The GRE general test requirement is waived for MS applicants to our college programs through the fall 2026 admission cycle.
-Master’s applicants may choose to submit official GRE test scores to the FSU Office of Graduate Admissions.
+• The GRE general test requirement is waived for MS applicants to the Nutrition and Food Science major through the fall 2026 admission cycle.
+Master’s applicants may choose to submit GRE test scores to the FSU Office of Graduate Admissions.
 The school reporting code for test scores is 5219; no department code is required.

 Florida State University